Decision Tree vs. AI Chatbots: What’s the difference?

 While some see bots as a valuable tool for customer self-service and improving efficiency, others find them frustrating and are sceptical of what they can actually achieve.

 Whatever camp you fall in, the truth is that not all chatbots are created equal.
-Different types of chatbots serve different purposes and have varying capabilities.

-The key to success is knowing these differences so you can choose the right bot for your specific business needs and customer service goals
+The key to success is knowing these differences so you can choose the right bot for your specific business needs and customer service goals.

 Fortunately, we’ve put together this guide to help you understand your options and decide the best fit for your brand.
 We’ll cover:

-• What is a chatbot?
+• What is a customer service chatbot?

 • The different types of chatbot and how they work